lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 - View all of the AWS security compliance reports from AWS Security Hub.
 ```

-> Amazon Macie: Discover and protect your sensitive data at scale -> EC2
+> Amazon Macie: Discover and protect your sensitive data at scale -> S3

-> Amazon Inspector: Automated and continual vulnerability management at scale -> S3
+> Amazon Inspector: Automated and continual vulnerability management at scale -> EC2, ECR, Lambda

 > Amazon Artifact: On-demand access to AWS compliance reports: SOC, PCI, BAA, NDA -> Reports